design-first/system-designer-documentation/docs/Create a Type.md

 ## Define an alias

-To organize your type you can define an alias.
+To organize your type you can define an alias for a type.
 To do that just set the *type* information with the corresponding type.

 ```json
 {